Photo by Mizuno K from Pexels via Canva.com

 Learn more: Landlords, Should You Allow Pets in Your Rental Property?

-5) Navigating Legalities
+5. Navigating Legalities

-Tenant Screening, Advertising, and the Federal Fair Housing Act
+How to Find Renters: Tenant Screening, Advertising, and the Federal Fair Housing Act

-Invest in a State-vetted Rental Lease
+Invest in a State-Vetted Rental Lease

 Late Rent and Evictions

-Evictions are most commonly issued for:
+Evictions are most commonly issued for the following reasons:

-- Non-payment of rent
+- Non-payment of rent.

 Watch Out for “Self-Help” Evictions

 Evictions are a formal, legal process, and the lead time for notifications and required court processing may take days, weeks, or even months.
-A landlord may not attempt removal of the tenant themselves through non-court means, they must follow the court’s process as dictated in state law.
+A landlord may not attempt removal of the tenant themselves through non-court means; they must follow the court’s process as dictated in state law.

 Changing the locks, removing the tenant’s entry doors or windows, shutting off utilities, or removing a tenant’s possessions are all examples of a “self-help” eviction to harass a tenant into leaving, and landlords will face harsh penalties and fines for such behavior.